 Don't forget she will want to remember this party for the rest of her life.
 Take photos or her and each guest or family, with a digital camera and have a printer handy.
 Print the photos and put them in a scrapbook allowing the person who is in the photo with her to add in their own hand writing a story about a time they spent with Mom - or a happening they enjoyed together.
-At the end of the party she will have a keepsake to look at often and will enjoy the party over and over.

 You can also go to a web site and get facts and happenings from the year she was born for games or posters or even invitations.

 I'm turning 21 in January '08.
 It's the huge birthday to celebrate in England.
 Anyway I've always said I wanted a 'Princess Ball' for my party and all my friends love it.
 I'm thinking pinkness, formal wear, tiaras, red carpets, champagne etc.

 Its a childhood dream and 21 is where you turn into an 'adult' so to speak and I want to go out living 1 last childhood dream!
 I just wondered if you had any ideas to make it more memorable (decorations, etc.).
 Thanks so much for your help guys!

 I think your "Princess Party" is a great idea.
 You could buy large bolts of cheap red fabric and tape it to the floor/steps with double side tape.
 Also a resale shop/ Craig's List/Ebay are good places for cheap formal dresses.
 Also maybe a music school could provide music for dancing at a cheaper price.
 Go for it....You only turn 21 once.